When it comes to an epic and wild kiteboarding experience in Oz, I don’t think it gets much better than Australian Kite Surfari.

 Walk to Coloured Sands

-Also fun it taking a stroll down the beach to check out all the gorgeous layers of sand.
+It’s also fun to take a stroll down the beach to check out all the gorgeous layers of sand.
 This is why the beach is also referred to as ‘Coloured Sands’.

-If you bring a toboggan though, you can bomb it back down. 🛷
+If you bring a toboggan, you can bomb it back down. 🛷

 Adventure Buggy Tour